fsandhei/yambs/README.md

 ## State of the project
 `YAMBS` is an ongoing project.
 It has bugs and needs better test coverage.

-This project begun just for fun and as a way for me to get familiarized in Rust and understand how meta build systems work.
+This project begun for fun and as a way for me to get familiarized in Rust and understand how meta build systems work.

 There might of course not be the best solutions for all things here.

 `YAMBS` is not intended to replace any of the popular systems that exist today.
+If however it proves to be something that people would like to use, more features can be added.
+Contributions are welcome!

 Any contribution to the project is welcome.
 Please create a PR with proper intent and description of what you are adding or modifying.

+### TODO
+* Support other platforms (Linux, MacOS, Windows)
+* Different generators (Make and possibly different flavors, Ninja, MSVC)
+* Better support for toolchain specifications
+* Support other package managers (conan, vcpkg, pkgbuild, ...)

 ## How do I get it?